 Nothing compulsory, but we recommend protection against malaria, infectious hepatitis, typhoid, tetanus and polio.
 Consult your travel clinic for latest advice on different prophylaxis available against malaria.
 Travellers may wish to take immunisation against Japanese Encephalitis.
+Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
-Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at http://www.explore.co.uk/Travelhealth/ and from your local healthcare provider.
+Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
+Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.